curityio/devops-dashboard-example/README.md

 ## Use the Admin UI

 Login at `https://localhost:6749/admin` with credentials `admin / Password1`.\
-The DevOps dashboard permissions are configured here:
+The administration permissions for each team is configured here:

 ![Admin UI](doc/admin-ui.png)